Carter County Substance

 Our Community-Based Efforts

-CCSAPC works to prevent the non-medical use of prescription medication and the misuse of alcohol through research, education, and strategy.
+CCSAPC works to prevent the non-medical use of prescription medication and alcohol misuse through research, education, and strategy.

 Non-medical Use of Prescription Medication

-Research has shown that some Carter County residents are unaware of the dangers of sharing prescription medication, as well as being unsure of how to properly store and dispose of their prescription medication.
+Research has shown that some Carter County residents are unaware of the dangers of sharing prescription medication and unsure how to store and dispose of their prescription medication properly.
 Educating residents on these issues is a proven strategy for reducing the non-medical use of prescription medication.

 Educating residents on the dangers of the non-medical use of prescription medication involves providing Carter County residents with information on: